ApexV2/ApexV2/README.md

 # Hi 👋 I am Vojtěch Klepáček
-### Middle Schooler and Programmer
+### High Schooler and Programmer
-I am a Middle student right now and a self-taught programmer.
+I am a High school student right now and a self-taught programmer.
 I have been programming for more than 2 years now, and I've worked on many projects using Python, JavaScript, and other languages.
 Currently, I am learning about Node.js and Rust, also exploring some design stuff too.

 [![My Skills](https://skillicons.dev/icons?i=js,html,css,python,rust,kotlin)](https://skillicons.dev)